krishnakanthb13/krishnakanthb13.github.io/0/linkedin-2509.md

 ~ Increased customer lifetime value by pitching warranty support, extensions, and suggesting relevant product upgrades and additional electronics.
 ~ Enhanced customer experience by following up with recent customers and efficiently routing unsupported issues to appropriate support queues.

+- Resolution Expert of the Month - [Jan 2011]
+Most number of the Successful Resolutions on the First Attempt.

 ---

 Last Updated: 2025-10-02 16:37:17 (On and Before - Data)